Try these fall and winter national park camping destinations - RV Travel

-If you are not quite ready to call an end to your camping season or look longingly at becoming a snowbird, consider these national parks and monuments that are too hot for summer camping but are popular with off-season campers and snowbirds for the fall and winter seasons.
+If you are not quite ready to call an end to your camping season or are looking longingly at becoming a snowbird, consider these national parks and monuments that are too hot for summer camping but are popular with off-season campers and snowbirds for the fall and winter seasons.

 Here’s a sampling of several parks where the late fall and winter is prime time for outdoor activity, according to National Parks Traveler.